jonathanlin0/PAC-Scheduler/README.md

 2023/02/04 2:00 pm 3:00 pm CS38
 2023/03/05 3:00 pm 4:00 pm CS38
 ```
 Note: make sure the month and days are always 2 digits long.
-For example, January 1st should be `2023-01-01` and not `2023-1-1`.
+For example, January 1st should be `2023/01/01` and not `2023/1/1`.
 Also, student names should be 2 words.

-Set up `.env` file.
+Set up `names.txt` file.
 This file contains your name.

-Example `.env`:
+Example `names.txt`:
 ```
-NAME=John Doe
+John Doe
 ```

 ### Run